unChaz/sci-fi-5e/srd/mechanics/conditions.md

 * Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.

 ### Petrified
-* A petrified creature is transformed, along with any nonmagical object it is wearing or carrying, into a solid inanimate substance (usually stone).
+* A petrified creature is transformed, along with any nontek object it is wearing or carrying, into a solid inanimate substance (usually stone).
 Its weight increases by a factor of ten, and it ceases aging.
 * The creature is incapacitated (see the condition), can’t move or speak, and is unaware of its surroundings.
 * Attack rolls against the creature have advantage.
 * The creature automatically fails Strength and Dexterity saving throws.